-- Notarised copy of two utility bills less than three months old
+- A notarised copy of two utility bills less than three months old

-- Original bank reference letter less than three months old (A certified English translation should be provided if the letter is not in English)
+- An original bank reference letter less than three months old (A certified English translation should be provided if the letter is not in English)

 What documentation do I need to set up the bank account?

-- Notarised copy of two utility bills less than three months old (or original documents)
+- A notarised copy of two utility bills less than three months old (or original documents)

-- Last 6 months of bank statements (notarised copies or original documents)
+- The last six months of bank statements (notarised copies or original documents)